swapwz/CNI-Example/README.md

+Uinion CNI Plugin
+---

 # Introduction

-> It implements a simple K8s CNI plugin.
+It implements a simple K8s CNI plugin.
-> This plugin doesn't create the default interface inside the pod, but create others you defined in pod definition file.
+This plugin doesn't create the default interface inside the pod, but create others you defined in pod definition file.

 # How to use it?